Co-ed group: Latin America

 Co-ed groups are known in Latin America as "grupos mixtos" or "bandas mixtas", which literally means "mixed bands".
 Many of these groups came from soap operas, series and programs with musical themes.
 Mexico was the country that most launched groups like this one to the market.
 From Mexico, the most famous groups of this kind were: Timbiriche, Fresas con Crema, Kabah, OV7, RBD and Garibaldi.
 From South America the most notable groups between early 2000s to 2010 were: Erreway, Teen Angels and Kudai.

 There is a new generation of co-ed groups in Latin America, with groups like LemonGrass and MIX5.

 LemonGrass is the new Mexican musical group that already aims to become the successor of OV7.
 It is composed of seven small singers and dancers discovered in 2015 by Ari Borovoy, and they are already playing with their first single "Mi mundo gira contigo".
-In 2016 they released their single 'Vértigo', a Spanish version of Korean song 'Bar Bar Bar' by girl group 'Crayon Pop'.
+In 2016, they released their single 'Vértigo', a Spanish version of the Korean song 'Bar Bar Bar' by girl group 'Crayon Pop'.

 MIX5 was the winning band of the reality show 'La Banda 2016'.
 This group is formed by two girls and three boys of different nationalities.